marinho/bipolar-server/Readme.md

 ### Functions

 - Update tests
-- setup.py is not 100% working
+- setup.py is not passing 100% - must be fixed and probably cover more
 - Django commands for server creation
 - Way to deploy with custom settings and static folder
 - User invitation